 - A PhD degree provides students with an opportunity to explore electrical engineering in a deeper manner and formulate a thorough well-written thesis.

-- It is completed with the extensive research material of academic research in the form of a dissertation or thesis before a group of mentors who evaluates the work and gives a green signal after detailed interviews and presentations.
+- It is completed with extensive research material academic research in the form of a dissertation or thesis before a group of mentors who evaluates the work and gives a green signal after detailed interviews and presentations.

-PhD in Electrical Engineering Admission Process
+Admission Process for PhD in Electrical Engineering

 The application process takes place over a period of time and begins months before the commencement of classes.
 The universities have two main intakes known as the fall intake and winter intake for international students to kickstart their journey.
 You can call our Leverage Edu experts on 1800 572 000 to find out how the application process can be fast-tracked and streamlined!
 Here’s an easy 5-step process to complete your application process: